 Agentic Catastrophic Risk Annex

 What this is.
 The annex is the high-impact autonomy layer above the normal readiness scorecard.
-It answers the board and buyer question: “Which agent actions must be held, denied, or killed before a rare but severe failure becomes irreversible?”
+It answers the board and reviewer question: “Which agent actions must be held, denied, or killed before a rare but severe failure becomes irreversible?”

 SecurityRecipes already has workflow policy, MCP authorization, non-human identity, context trust, handoff boundaries, egress policy, run receipts, readiness scoring, and red-team drills.
 The Agentic Catastrophic Risk Annex joins those controls into one generated packet for severe-risk decisions.